Cimpress-MCP/Tiger-Types/README.md

 These types and operations allow you to treat more operations in your .NET application as [monads](https://en.wikipedia.org/wiki/Monad_\(functional_programming\)#Motivating_examples), which frequently represent operations in more type-safe ways than .NET conventions.

-Let’s use `Option<TSome>` for a short example.
+Let’s use `Option<TSome>` for an example.
 In the following code, we’ll write a short method that converts a string to all upper-case.

 ```
 public string ToAllUpperCase(string input)